Oregon Firearm Laws

 - 21+: Handguns from licensed dealers

-- 18+: Long guns (rifles/shotguns) from licensed dealers
+- 18+: and pump rifles or shotguns from licensed dealers

 - Private sales: 18+ for all firearms